oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_inventory_resources.html.markdown

 # Data Source: oci_fleet_apps_management_inventory_resources
 This data source provides the list of Inventory Resources in Oracle Cloud Infrastructure Fleet Apps Management service.

-Returns a list of InventoryResources.
+Returns a list of Inventory Resources based on the criteria provided. instance, dbsystem, cloudvmcluster resources are supported.

 ## Example Usage